SharkSnack/shiren-6/content/system/gameplay-basics.md

         - Only practical if you perform Nigiri Morph Factory to raise Max Fullness to the limit.
 - Peach Bun
     - Eating a Peach Bun outside of Sumo Status:
-        - If Fullness goes above 150 from eating the Peach Bun, you can wait until Fullness &lt; 150<br/>before reverting from Morph Status to avoid activating Sumo Status.
+        - If Fullness goes above 150 from eating the Peach Bun, you can wait until Fullness &lt; 150<br/>before reverting from Morphed Status to avoid activating Sumo Status.
     - Eating a Peach Bun during Sumo Status:
-        - The Max HP +50 effect from Sumo Status doesn't apply during Morph status.
+        - The Max HP +50 effect from Sumo Status doesn't apply during Morphed status.
         - Reverting after Fullness goes below 120 skips the -5 Max Fullness penalty.

 #### Attack Accuracy